-The Dux awards scheme aims to encourage the recognition and reward of high performing 14-year-old pupils.
+The Future Scholar Awards aims to encourage the recognition and reward of high performing 14-year-old pupils.

 It is intended to encourage higher aspirations by inviting one high-performing pupil from every secondary school to visit a Russell Group University, accompanied by a teacher or another member of staff.

-In Latin the word Dux’ means leader.
-Dux awards are designed to recognise high performance among Year 9 pupils.
+Future Scholar Awards are designed to recognise high performance among year 9 pupils.
 To raise aspirations in maintained schools, by encouraging pupils to consider applying for a place at a top university.

-Each secondary school in England can register one Year 9 pupil as a Dux award winner.
+Each secondary school in England can register one year 9 pupil as a Future Scholar winner.

-We hope the scheme will help students think about their future careers and studies at a relatively early stage, and so make the best decisions for them.
+We hope the awards will help students think about their future careers and studies at a relatively early stage, and so make the best decisions for them.

-It is entirely up to schools how they identify their Dux award winner and first reserve.
-The aim of the Dux awards scheme is to recognise high performance and to raise aspirations, and pupils selected as the Dux should be judged capable of achieving the academic standards necessary to gain a place at a Russell Group university.
+It is entirely up to schools how they identify their Future Scholar Award winner and first reserve.
+The aim of Future Scholar Awards is to recognise high performance and to raise aspirations, and pupils selected should be judged capable of achieving the academic standards necessary to gain a place at a Russell Group university.
 How they define high performance is for them to determine but in setting criteria they might consider the following factors:

 Parents play an important role in raising the aspirations of their children - however we think it is important that teachers attend the university day.